Personal Finance Guide

 What Is Insurance?

 Insurance is a contract (policy) in which an individual or entity pays regular premiums to an insurer in exchange for financial protection against specified losses or risks.
 Insurance works on the principle of risk pooling — many people pay small amounts so that when a disaster strikes any one of them, the pool covers the cost.
+You can practice these concepts with our interactive Insurance Crossword.

 Key Insurance Terms